Asian Americans seek greater political power after shootings - WTMJ

 “What makes a real difference is having activists from within your own community show up,” Islam said.
 “For so long, we’ve had this top-down strategy where you typically, frankly, have these white consultants come in and tell you how you should organize your communities.
 But they’ve never actually visited these homes and talked to these families.”

 The Asian American and Pacific Islander community encompasses people from an array of different heritages and cultures who often speak languages other than English.
-Islam and other organizers say they are working to better unify those distinct heritages while teaming up with activists from other backgrounds, including African Americans and Latinos.
-She said the outpouring of public support following the shootings could make such efforts easier.
+Organizers say they are working to better unify those distinct heritages while teaming up with activists from other backgrounds, including African Americans and Latinos — and that the outpouring of public support following the shootings could make such efforts easier.

 “Asian Americans didn’t necessarily grow up with that vocabulary of advocacy and how to fight for ourselves,” Meng said.
 That’s necessitated having “to learn that from other communities like the Black and Latino communities and walking alongside them, witnessing their struggles.”